 THE AFTERLIFE

-The second path that I believe one could follow is a transformation to a different plane of existence altogether, the human form being a singular and temporary incarnation of random or chosen influence.
-Imagine layers of reality, once the soul is detached from form it is shot through a unseeable radiance of light, alike to a tunnel of pure Sun.
-It transcends to other unseen transphysical/dimensional planes above and away from the one concievable.
-This allows for the soul to gain free reign to the fullest extent of the universe and creation with access to all other fragments of soul that have passed through and all events 'past, present and future' along the Space-Time / Energy-Matter spiral continuum.
+2. Among layers of reality, after death the soul is detached from material form and shot through a portal of light, alike to a birth canal.
+It transcends to other unseen transphysical/dimensional planes above and away from the one conceivable.
+Consciousness gains free reign to the fullest extent of creation, with access to all other fragments that have passed through and all events 'past, present and future' along the Space-Time/Energy-Matter continuum.
 Unlimited knowledge.
-This is what I guess is commonly called the Akashic Records.
-This possibilty would also entail a permanent and total reconnection with Source.
-This one is a little more imaginative.
+Access to what I suppose is commonly called the ‘Akashic Records’ in New Age philosophy.
+This possibilty would also entail a permanent and total reintegration (a non-physicality) with the source and fabric of reality itself.
+Though, it is hard to imagine how knowledge of this extent could happen without a biological aspect (a body/brain to see/remember).
+Perhaps this is something more suited to a meditation or ‘astral projection’ and not death.

 "Death is a debt to nature due, which I have paid and so must you."